koba04/jsconf-jp-presentation/slide/slides/3-declarative-programming.md

 ---------------

-# Benifits
+# Benefits

 - You can separate application logic and view logic
     - easy to test
-    - reuseable
+    - reusable
-- View is just a function without side-effects
+- View is just a function
     - `👀 = View(State)`

 ----------------------

 # But....

-Do you create an entire views each updates...?
+Do you create an entire view each updates...?

 ----------------------